First Act Ukulele - Frozen

 - Beautiful sound

-- Compact size makes it great for traveling
+- Compact size makes it ideal for traveling

 - Nylon strings produce a soft, pleasing tone and are easy on little fingers

-- The perfect companion for your little musician
+- A wonderful companion for your little musician

 Good Product With a few recommendations